elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> We can use the Memento pattern to create snapshots of an object's state in order to restore it to a previous state.<br/><br/>The Memento pattern allows you to create entire copies of an object's state, including private fields, and store them independently from the object.
-While most people remember this pattern because of the "undo" use case, it's also useful when dealing with transactions (i.e., if you need to roll back an operation on an error).<br/><br/>This pattern can also be used when direct access to an object's fields/getters/setters violates its encapsulation.
+      <strong>Interview Response:</strong> We can use the Memento pattern to create snapshots of an object's state to restore it to a previous state.<br/><br/>The Memento pattern allows you to create complete copies of an object's state, including private fields, and store them independently from the object.
+While most people remember this pattern because of the "undo" use case, it's also helpful when dealing with transactions (i.e., if you need to roll back an operation on an error).<br/><br/>This pattern can also get used when direct access to an object's fields/getters/setters violates its encapsulation.
 The Memento makes the object responsible for capturing a snapshot of its current state.
 Because no other object can read the snapshot, the original object's state data remains safe and secure.
     </div><br/>
   </div>
 </details>